kamrinklauschie/My-Sabbatical-2019/README.md

 Objectives
 - To overcome burnout and depression
 - To regain my confidence and sense of worthiness as a human being
-- To rebuild sense of identity and values
+- To rebuild my personal identity and re-commit to my values
-- Lose 15 pounds or reach 18% BMI, whichever comes 1st
+- To heal from trauma, reflect and learn from mistakes and conflicts from 2019 and earlier
-- To prepare for a career that may not currently exist, at the intersection of learning and development and software engineering
+- To prepare for a career that may not currently exist, at the intersection of learning science and software engineering

 Goals
 - Become a good enough calligrapher to join Punkpost for fun on the weekends
-- Finish the apprenticeship.io features
+- Finish the apprenticeship.io features I've dreamed about for years
-- Finish a clone of the swiss-miss blog
+- Finish my reimagination of the swiss-miss blog I've dreamed about for years
 - Learn how to curl my hair myself
+- Learn how coffee and espresso work, be able to make my favorite drinks with my own two hands
+- Lose 15 pounds or reach 18% BMI, whichever comes 1st
+- Learn to freestyle swim comfortably
+- Finish a full time immersive web development bootcamp, as similar to Dev Bootcamp as possible
+- Teach myself the Adobe Creative Cloud suite, with a focus on Photoshop and Illustrator

 Why Now?
 ...
 Coming soon!